LTUC/amman-prep-d14/Class-06/facilitator/README.md

   // code here can NOT use x
   ```

-- `Local` variables are created when a function starts, and deleted when the function is completed.
+- `Local` variables are created when a function starts and deleted when the function is completed.

 ### Function Scope